Main Messages updated Wednesday 14th October 2020 at 11.10am

 All the club volunteers (coaches, club committee, administration, officials) are working hard behind the scenes to support members.
 Look out for the messages from your coach on your squad’s favourite communication platform for this week’s training sessions.

-With England Athletics starting to plan how competition might work later this summer please follow your coaches’ advice on how to keep fit so that you are ready to get back to full training and competition and as soon as possible.
+We are liaising with the Chiltern League and England Athletics to find out how we can enjoy cross country competition, as a club.
+Please follow your coaches’ advice on how to keep fit so that you are ready to get back to full training and competition and as soon as possible.
 You can also contact your coach (electronically) for advice on training that you can do on your own; bear in mind that it may take them a while to respond.

-- Foundation – Most athletes are now training face to face, one session a week.
+- Foundation – All athletes are invited to train face to face, up to two sessions a week.
 Athletes can also be sent session plans if not able to train face to face.

 - Running Squads – Most athletes are now training face to face.
 Coaches will see how it goes before making decisions on opening up training to more athletes.